NousInfotech/SHEETSWAY-WEBSITE/blogs-docs/what-are-the-audit-thresholds-in-malta.md

+---
+title: "What Are the Audit Thresholds in Malta?
+(Turnover, Assets, Employees Explained)"
+date: "2024-01-15"
+author: "Sheetsway Team"
+tags: ["Audit Thresholds", "Malta", "GAPSME", "Turnover", "Assets", "Employees"]
+featuredImage: "/images/blog/what-are-the-audit-thresholds-in-malta.webp"
+excerpt: "If you're running a business in Malta, you've probably heard about audit thresholds under GAPSME.
+But what do these thresholds actually mean, and how do they affect your company?"
+---

 # What Are the Audit Thresholds in Malta?
 (Turnover, Assets, Employees Explained)

 If you’re running a business in Malta, you’ve probably heard about *audit thresholds* under GAPSME.
 But what do these thresholds actually mean, and how do they affect your company?